strewili/holbertonschool-hbnb/README.md

 ## 🚀 Project Journey

-The project was built in three progressive parts, each one adding a layer of realism.
+The project was built in four progressive parts, each one adding a layer of realism.

 ### 📐 Part 1 — Technical Documentation